 Also, some authors have been blogging for so long that they are going to garner many times more shares than a relative newcomer, even though the articles on the newcomer’s site might be more engaging and interesting.

-Because of these concerns, I chose my list of 10 blogs to target based off of the following:
+Because of these concerns, I chose my list of 10 blogs to target based on the following:

 - They were trustworthy sites, with no evidence of social share hacking (like getting 3,000 tweets immediately after publishing).

 - They have each been around at least a year, preferably two.